Updated July 21, 2023

-- A year ranging between 52 and 53 weeks.
+- A year ranges between 52 and 53 weeks.
 It can end any day, not necessarily the last day of the month.

 Answer: No, they are not always the same.
 Companies need to choose either one of them as their financial reporting period.
 When companies choose the fiscal year as the calendar year, it is the same; otherwise, it is not.

 For instance, ABC Ltd. uses the calendar year (January-December) for financial reporting.
-At the same time, XYZ Ltd. selects the fiscal year (beginning in April and ending in March the following year).
-Therefore, the fiscal and calendar year are not the same in this case.
+At the same time, XYZ Ltd. selects the fiscal year (beginning in April and ending in March of the following year).
+Therefore, the fiscal and calendar year are different in this case.

 Answer: Since every business functions uniquely and has different peak operating seasons, fiscal years are crucial.
 They aid in coordinating the company’s commercial objectives with its financial needs.

 Answer: The fiscal year has four quarters.
 Many people use the terms Q1, Q2, Q3, and Q4 to refer to these quarters.
-The way a corporation divides a calendar year into these four quarters is up to them.
+How a corporation divides a calendar year into these four quarters is up to them.

-The first quarter, also known as Q1, begins on January 1st and ends on March 31st.
-Similarly, Q2, Q3, and Q4 have the range April-June, July-September, and October-December, respectively.
+The first quarter, or Q1, begins on January 1st and ends on March 31st.
+Similarly, Q2, Q3, and Q4 range from April to June, July to September, and October to December, respectively.

-4. Fiscal year vs. financial year, are they the same?
+Q4.
+Fiscal year vs. financial year.
+Are they the same?

 Answer: The terms “fiscal year” and “financial year” for businesses in the United States are interchangeable.
 Both of them refer to a 12-month accounting cycle.
 Although in other nations, they could have different meanings.

-Answer: A fiscal year typically runs from the first day of the first month to the end of the twelfth, or for instance, from October 1st to September 30th.
-Depending on the time and date constraints, businesses may also utilize a 53-week cycle.
+Answer: A fiscal year typically runs from the first day of the first month to the end of the twelfth or from October 1st to September 30th.
+Depending on the time and date constraints, businesses may utilize a 53-week cycle.

 This is a guide to the Fiscal Year.
 Here we discuss its meaning and explanation with examples and respective benefits.
 You can also go through our other related articles to learn more,